Tanner-Woods/Project_Showcase/README.md

 Constructing a Predictive Model for Quota Fulfillment in Textile Workers
 - Compared competing neural network, classic non-parametric estimation (k-NN), supervised support vector machine, and logit models to determine whether a given factory cohort would meet their quota.
-- Concluded that a supervised SVM model with grid-search cross-validation produced the most optimal predictions at approximately 97% accuracy and recall.
+- Concluded that a supervised SVM model with grid-search cross-validation produced the most optimal predictions at approximately 97% accuracy and recall[^2].
 - Corrected unbalanced classes via SMOTE and ADASYN resampling techniques.

+[^2]: I take this accuracy and recall with a grain of salt given the (unknown to me at the time) detriments of resampling techniques.
+Still an incredibly enlightening and fun project in terms of statistical methods implemented!

 Note: A selection of additional projects can be found within the “Personal Project Archive” section.

+## Skills

+For a more technical and exhaustive insight, I encourage anyone curious to look through my projects portfolio on the left.
+You can also take them after looking, too!
+I literally can't stop you. <br>

+**Machine learning**: Prepackaged/bespoke methods for supervised/unsupervised learning, classification, dimensionality reduction, matrix completion, Euclidean/non-Euclidean clustering, survival/censored analysis, and conformal prediction. <br>

+**Statistical analysis**: Linear/non-linear regression and classification, bootstrapping, validation, parametric/nonparametric estimation, time series analysis, linear/quadratic discriminant analysis, parameter regularization methods, and causal inference. <br>

+**Statistical programming**: Python (Pands, Numpy, Scikit, Keras, etc.), R, and SQL (MySQL, PostgreSQL). <br>

+**Software**: Tableau, PowerBI, T-SQL/MSSQL, and AWS. <br>

-## Past (and Probably Not Relevant) Work Experience
+## Past (and Probably Not Relevant, Sadly) Work Experience
 **California State Legislature, 77th Assembly Office** <br>
 Title: Student Intern, Constituent Caseworker. <br>
 Type: Full-time. <br>